 In our opening session we expect to take some formal opening business, hear introductions and consider nominations.
-We will hear a report from Yearly Meeting Agenda Committee and consider our theme: • Faith: How do we experience worship, community and witness?
-Community: How can we build Quaker communities that respond to challenges and put faith into action?
-Action: How can we transform thinking and action in Quaker communities and wider society? Ι. Appointment of clerks Central Nominations Committee nominates the following Friends to serve as clerk and assistant clerks for Yearly Meeting 2022, serving until the first session of Yearly Meeting 2023: Clerk, Siobhán Haire, North London AM First Assistant Clerk, Adwoa Burnley, East Scotland AM Second Assistant Clerk, Fred Langridge, Sheffield and Balby AM 2.
-Welcome to all 3.
-Youth, Children & Families Programmes The clerk will outline the age-related programmes happening in parallel with main Yearly Meeting sessions and identify times when we will all come together.
-4. Explanation of practicalities 5.
-Central Nominations Committee - nominations required Central Nominations Committee brings forward nominations to Yearly Meeting 2023 as specified in Table 4 of the Schedule of Nominations.
-Friends should refer to guidance on page 9.
-6. Report of Yearly Meeting Nominating Group (2021-2022) 7.
-Agenda introduction The Clerk of Yearly Meeting Agenda Committee will introduce the report of Yearly Meeting Agenda Committee The report can be found at Appendix A and Friends should refer to page 10 for an explanation of the role of the committee.
-8. Appointment of Clerk of Britain Yearly Meeting Trustees and Yearly Meeting Treasurer Nominations from Britain Yearly Meeting Trustees for Clerk of Britain Yearly Meeting Trustees and for Yearly Meeting Treasurer are listed in Table 2 of the Schedule of Nominations.
-Friends should refer to guidance on page 9.
+We will hear a report from Yearly Meeting Agenda Committee and consider our theme:

+- Faith: How do we experience worship, community and witness? - Community: How can we build Quaker communities that respond to challenges and put faith into action? - Action: How can we transform thinking and action in Quaker communities and wider society?

+1. Appointment of clerks

+Central Nominations Committee nominates the following Friends to serve as clerk and assistant clerks for Yearly Meeting 2022, serving until the first session of Yearly Meeting 2023:

+- Clerk, Siobhán Haire, North London AM - First Assistant Clerk, Adwoa Burnley, East Scotland AM - Second Assistant Clerk, Fred Langridge, Sheffield and Balby AM

+2. Welcome to all

+3. Youth, Children & Families Programmes

+The clerk will outline the age-related programmes happening in parallel with main Yearly Meeting sessions and identify times when we will all come together.

+4. Explanation of practicalities

+5. Central Nominations Committee - nominations required

+Central Nominations Committee brings forward nominations to Yearly Meeting 2023 as specified in Table 4 of the Schedule of Nominations.
+Friends should refer to guidance in section 3.2.

+6. Report of Yearly Meeting Nominating Group (2021-2022)

+7. Agenda introduction

+The Clerk of Yearly Meeting Agenda Committee will introduce the report of Yearly Meeting Agenda Committee The report can be found at Appendix A and Friends should refer to section 3.2 for an explanation of the role of the committee.

+8. Appointment of Clerk of Britain Yearly Meeting Trustees and Yearly Meeting Treasurer

+Nominations from Britain Yearly Meeting Trustees for Clerk of Britain Yearly Meeting Trustees and for Yearly Meeting Treasurer are listed in Table 2 of the Schedule of Nominations.
+Friends should refer to guidance in section 3.

+Friday 27 May: 19:00-20:30, Yearly Meeting Session 1 - Opening session, continued

-- 9. Receipt of other reports
+9. Receipt of other reports

-- We will formally receive the following reports
+We will formally receive the following reports:

-- Quaker Housing Trust (Appendix B)
+• Quaker Housing Trust (Appendix B)

-- 10. Matters arising
+10. Matters arising